 I’m Chris Dwan.
-I’m an independent technology consultant in the life sciences and genomics.
+I’m an independent technology consultant.
+I focus on data and computing strategies for the life sciences, biotechnology, and genomics.

 Over the last 20 years, I’ve worked on some of the most challenging large-scale problems in my field.
-My experience includes leadership roles at both the New York Genome Center and at the Broad Institute.
-Since going independent in early 2017, I have served startups, diagnostics and therapeutics companies, hospital systems, universities, and even a government agency (NASA).
+My experience includes leadership roles at both the New York Genome Center and at the Broad Institute, as well as nearly a decade with BioTeam.
+Since going independent in early 2017, I have served startups in diagnostics and therapeutics, pharmaceuticals, hospital systems, universities, and even worked with NASA.

-Part of the reason that I choose to work as an independent consultant is a desire to always go where the fires are hottest.
-I want to seek out the places where I can have the greatest impact.
-Genomic technologies are beginning to translate into therapies and to impact clinical care.
-Over time, this will lead to more precise, personalized treatment plans – which really ought to lead to longer, healthier lives and lower overall medical spending.
+Part of the reason that I choose an independent path is my desire to always go where the fires are hottest.
+I want to seek out the most interesting problems and the places where I can have the greatest impact.
+Genomic technologies are beginning to translate into therapies.
+They are, ever so slowly, changing the way we provide clinical care.
+Over time, this will lead to more precise, personalized treatment plans – which really ought to lead to longer, healthier lives and also to lower overall medical spending.
 We’re not there yet.
-I want us all to get there faster.
+I want to help the whole industry move faster.

-My consulting practice combines broad technical expertise, relentless focus, and skills in problem solving and communication that have been honed through more than 20 years working at the intersection of computing, data, and the life sciences.
+My consulting practice combines a broad technical expertise with relentless focus.
+My skills in problem solving and communication have been honed through more than 20 years working at the intersection of computing, data, and science.
 My goal as an engineer and a leader is to build systems and teams that will outlast and exceed me.

 Whether you are building a genome center or founding a startup, my experience and perspective might provide a critical boost.
-I work at all scales, from a quick hour on the phone, through small technical assessments, up through years long engagements.
+I do jobs as small as a couple of hours on the phone and as large as multi-year strategy and architecture engagements.